 In the 1840s, hopeful American and British lovers sent lacy valentines with cursive flourishes and lofty poems by the thousands.
 But what to do if you didn’t love the person who had set their eyes on you?

 In the Victorian era, there was no better way to let someone know they were unwanted than with the ultimate insult: the vinegar valentine.
-Also called penny dreadfuls or “comic valentines,” these unwelcome notes were sometimes crass and always a bit emotionally damaging in the anti-spirit of Valentine’s Day.
+Also called “comic valentines,” these unwelcome notes were sometimes crass and always a bit emotionally damaging in the anti-spirit of Valentine’s Day.

 Suffragists did have their own pro-women’s rights valentines to pass around on February 14.
 Florey wrote that one threw shade on anti-suffragists with the phrase “no vote, no kiss.”
-But, in light of the supposed unattractiveness of suffragists according to men, many 19th-century woman enticed would-be lovers by sending cards that denied support of the women’s rights cause.
+But, in light of the supposed unattractiveness of suffragists (according to men), many 19th-century women enticed their would-be lovers by sending cards that denied support of the women’s rights cause.
 One of these cards, quoted by Florey, depicted a pretty woman surrounded by hearts, with a plain appeal: “In these wild days of suffragette drays, I’m sure you’d ne’er overlook a girl who can’t be militant, but simply loves to cook.”

-As adult valentines declined in lieu of expensive dinners or gifts, the vinegar valentine became less popular, though in some locations in the 1970s, they were still selling well.
-While some might mourn the romantic February 14 of the past with its long poems and declarations of love, most of us might thank the change in trend—it’s also much less likely we’ll get a nasty note in the mail as a Valentine’s surprise.
+As valentines declined in lieu of expensive dinners or gifts, the vinegar valentine became less popular, though in some locations in the 1970s, they were still selling well.
+While some might mourn the romantic February 14 of the past with its long poems and declarations of love, it’s also much less likely we’ll get a nasty note in the mail as a Valentine’s surprise.

 This story originally ran in 2017; it has been updated for 2023.